STEM for Zoo Animals

 Generate, develop, and communicate design ideas and decisions using appropriate technical terms and graphical representation techniques (VCDSCD050)

-- Students will use Design Thinking to generate, grow and test their ideas for animal enrichment
+• Students will use Design Thinking to generate, grow and test their ideas for different technologies that can be used by Conservation scientists.

 Consider how problems can be segmented into discrete stages, new knowledge synthesised during problem-solving and criteria used to assess emerging ideas and proposals (VCCCTM042)